About Dr Doug Jenkinson

 My professional qualifications and status

-My name is Doug Jenkinson
+My name is Douglas Jenkinson

 I am a British citizen